aholachek/react-spring-workshop/README.md

 #### CSS keyframes

-Which nimate between 2 values, a classic use is adding a fade-in effect for newly mounted elements:
+Which animate between 2 values, a classic use is adding a fade-in effect for newly mounted elements:

 ```css
 @keyframes fadeIn {